-The cod stocks in the North Sea, IIIa and the Baltic Sea are all on managed under recovery regime, and therefore the deviation is the actual measurements compared to the planned.
+The cod stocks in the North Sea, IIIa and the Baltic Sea are all managed under recovery regime, and therefore the deviation is the actual measurements compared to the planned.
 It should be mentioned that the planned level has been set as the extended programme guidelines.
-The achieved level is therefore more than the minimum programme.
 The Danish harbour sampling of cod is based on the size grades.
-Again in 2007 the landings on the smallest size grade (size grade 5) have been less than expected.
-Therefore the numbers planned has not been achieved
+Again in 2008 the landings on the smallest size grade (size grade 5) have been less than expected.
+Therefore the numbers planned has not been achieved.
+Still all the cod stocks are oversampled in regard to the minimum programme, since all the strata - subdivision, quarter and size grade - have to be covered.